 Film: A Girl Walks Home Alone at Night

 Director: Ana Lily Amirpour

 Starring: Sheila Vand, Arash Marandi and Marshall Manesh

-I’ll start with Arash (Arash Marandi) is the first character we see.
+I’ll start with Arash (Arash Marandi) who is the first character we see.
 We learn a lot from this opening sequence with him.
 He finds a cat and walks it back to his car.
 On his way he is accosted by a young boy who is asking for money.
-We learn that the nice car Arash has is due to him working a lot of days and saved up for it.
+We learn that the nice car Arash has is due to him working a lot and saved up for it.
 There are problems at home though.